oxylabs/browser-agent-py/README.md

 ### Output samples

 Browser Agent can return parsed results or screenshots that are easy to integrate into your applications.
-This is a direct output example of our request code:
+This is a direct output example of our first request code:

 ```json
 Results: